TascoGitGud/GA-Sessions-Dataset-Analysis/README.md

 <summary><b>Query 5: Cohort Retention Rate</b> (Click to expand)</summary>

 *Question: Retention rate of Customer in 2014 with status of Successfully Shipped (Cohort Analysis).*

+*Cohort retention shows exactly when customers stop coming back after their first purchase — giving the CRM team a window to step in with re-engagement campaigns before churn becomes permanent.*

 ```sql
 WITH successful_order AS (